Growing Garlic

-There are not a ton of things I can plant right now in my zone (5b).
-But as we gear up for winter weather, we can plant garlic to harvest in the early summer.
+There are not a ton of things I can plant in the fall in my zone (5b).
+But as we gear up for winter weather, we can plant hard neck garlic to harvest in the early summer.
+Hard neck garlic needs to freeze during its growth cycle.
+This process is called vernalization.
+This is basically when a seed needs to first freeze before it can flower.
+This is why bulbs are planted in fall as well as hard neck garlic.
+They require vernalization to grow in the spring.

 Make sure you plant the cloves with the pointy part or top of clove facing up and the root bit facing down.

-After I finished planting the cloves, I covered with a thick layer of mulch.
-The soil was already very moist from recent rain so I did not water in.
-We did get some rain after I planted as well.
-The mulch I used with just chopped up leaves we had picked up from our yard but you can use straw or compost. whatever is easiest/cheapest.
+After finishing planting the cloves, cover with a thick layer of mulch.
+The mulch I used here was just leaves we had picked up from our yard but you can use straw or compost.

 Previous